 - Use room-temperature butter.

-- Be sure to beat the frosting for long enough, depending on the temperature of your butter this can take 10 minutes or longer to get the right consistency.
+- Be sure to beat the frosting for long enough, depending on the temperature of your butter; this can take 10 minutes or longer to get the right consistency.

-- Never decorate warm cupcakes or cakes, the buttercream will melt.
+- Never decorate warm cupcakes or cakes; the buttercream will melt.

 - Always use the buttercream to decorate as soon as it has finished beating.

-- If decorating is difficult because the frosting is too hard then add it back to the mixer and beat it again.
+- If decorating is difficult because the frosting is too hard, then add it back to the mixer and beat it again.

 - Always cool your cupcakes or layer cake on a wire rack before frosting.

 Wait - having room-temperature butter is the most important step in a successful frosting.
-Choose to wait until the butter has reached room temperature before making this recipe, or cube the butter and heat it gently in the microwave, being careful to not melt it.
+Choose to wait until the butter has reached room temperature before making this recipe, or cube the butter and heat it gently in the microwave, being careful not melt it.

 I hope you give this delicious Nutella buttercream a go!
-And let me know in the comments below how you used it – cakes, cookies, or cupcakes!
+And let me know in the comments below how you used it - cakes, cookies, or cupcakes!
 I would love to hear from my fellow Nutella lovers.
+I love spreading it over this Vanilla Buttercream Cake when I am in the mood for something chocolately!

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe